17 September 2021Tags: Sexual reproductive health and rights, SRHR

 Positive sexuality in young people is a burgeoning field of study.
 Consensus builds that the field of sexual reproductive health and rights (SRHR) needs to move away from just a risk and negative health outcomes approach.
 It needs to adopt a more holistic and positive view on SRHR, which takes into account sexual wellbeing and consent instead of focusing on the ‘dangers’ of sexuality.

-Under the Explore for Action programme, comprehensive framework to understand sexual wellbeing was developed.
-This defined six domains of key competencies in the form of knowledge, skills and attitudes that can form the foundation for the development of adolescent sexuality, in relation to self and others.
+In a recent study – commissioned by Plan International- a framework developed within Rutgers’ Explore for Action programme was cited as a key contribution to understanding and evaluating sexual wellbeing in young people.
+Knowledge, skills and attitudes can form the foundation for the development of adolescent sexuality, in relation to self and others.

-In a recent study commissioned by Plan International, the broad perspective framework has been cited as a key contribution to understanding and evaluating sexual wellbeing in young people.
 The study involves a literature review and primary qualitative data collection with young people aged 18 to 24 in Uganda and Ecuador.
+The review explores young people’s perspectives on sexual wellbeing and consent by looking at relevant literature.

 The literature review concludes with a discussion of implications for SRHR policy and practice.

 Uw browser (Internet Explorer 11) is verouderd en wordt niet meer ondersteund.
 Hierdoor werkt deze website mogelijk niet juist.
 Installeer Google Chrome of update uw browser voor meer internetveiligheid en een beter weergave.